xapian/xapian-developer-guide/contributing/new-contributors.rst

 * Don't be afraid to :ref:`ask for help <contact>`.

-  Please pop onto the mailing list or IRC if you need any help in getting started or picking something to work on.
+  Please pop onto the mailing list or Matrix chatroom if you need any help in getting started or picking something to work on.

 Do some work